 We have availed the tour from Valeroso Tours, too for Php 700, including the use of snorkeling gear.
 After that, we opted to rent a motorcycle for our next destinations.
 Motorcycles are the usual means of transportation of tourists.
 You could rent it for Php 400-600/day.
 For our Panglao island tour, we ended up with these two destinations:

 From Alona Beach, the cave is easy to locate, especially with the help of Google Maps.
 Today, it looks like the usual tourist spot with souvenir stores around but you’ll be surprised as you descend through the flight of cemented stairs.
 There, you’ll find a cave with an underground lake with a greenish surface.
-You could swim in it, but you’ll have to know that it’s like at least 10 feet deep.
 For non-swimmers, life vests could be borrowed from the guides.

 Bohol Bee Farm

-The farm tour is Php 20, which in includes a staff showing you around the bees in honeycombs, their garden, and the factory of the different products such as organic ice cream, vegetable bread, and a variety of spreads (pesto and chocolate spread are must-buy pasalubongs!).
+The farm tour is Php 20, which includes a tour around the garden where bees in honeycombs are kept, and the factory where different products such as organic ice cream, vegetable bread, and a variety of spreads (pesto and chocolate spread are must-buy pasalubongs!) are made.